Are you a child? Been invited to a board hearing?

 - We are not allowed to tell anyone what you tell us.

 If you have been summoned to come and talk to us in a board hearing, it is because we want to know more about you.
 It is up to you to decide whether you want to talk to us – it is completely voluntary.
 You can be accompanied by an adult you trust.

 At UNE, you get to talk to a board chair.
 The board chair is responsible for your case and is one of the people who decide who gets to stay in Norway.
-You and the board chair can talk in a separate room.
+You and the board chair can talk in a separate room, or you can be in a room with your lawyer and other adults present.
+We agree on how we will do it in advance.
 If you do not speak Norwegian, an interpreter will help you.

-While you are talking to the board chair, some other adults will be sitting in the next room.
+If you are talking to the board chair in a seperate room, the other adults will be sitting in the next room.
 They will listen to what you are saying to each other.
 If you bring a lawyer or guardian with you, he or she will also be in the next room.